Call for Film Submissions

 - Our Local Epic (47:23) – Will Taggart and Aaron Pruzan

 Questions, concerns, ideas?
-Please include all three of us in any correspondence.
+Please include both of us in any correspondence so we can ensure a speedy response.

 Charles Drimal – firstname.lastname@example.org